brenfrrs/selenium_and_pagination/README.md

 # Amazon Web Scraper

-The article describing the code for this repo can be found [here](https://medium.com/@brendanfrrs/scraping-amazon-results-with-selenium-and-python-547fc6be8bfa "Medium.com article.")
+The article describing the code for this repo can be found [here](https://medium.com/@brendanfrrs/scraping-amazon-results-with-selenium-and-python-547fc6be8bfa "Medium.com article.").

 ## Requirements:
 To run this program you will need the following installed on your computer or virtual machine: